haseebniazii/Mental-Health-Score/README.md

 This project is created for **educational and Machine Learning demonstration purposes**.

-The predicted score should not be considered a medical diagnosis or professional mental-health assessment.
+The predicted score should **not** be considered a medical diagnosis, clinical assessment, or professional mental-health evaluation.

+If you are experiencing serious mental-health difficulties, consider speaking with a qualified healthcare professional or someone you trust.

 ---

 ## 👨‍💻 Author

-**Haseeb Khan**
+### Haseeb Khan

 GitHub:

 https://github.com/haseebniazii

 ---

+## ⭐ Support

-⭐ If you found this project useful, consider giving the repository a star!
+If you found this project useful, please consider giving the repository a ⭐ star.

+**Thank you for checking out the project!**